-#4 Updated by Kill Bill almost 3 years ago
+#4 Updated by Kill Bill over 3 years ago

 Squid's own capabilities mean nothing here.
 You need support in the underlying OS to work with.
 Even if I made all the GUI IPv6 aware, letting Squid bind to IPv6 and accepting IPv6 input everywhere, it wouldn't work as requested, plus additionally would break the firewall ruleset.
 Obvious when you read the package code.